Fire Safety Precautions When Building Campfires

 At every stage of a campfire – from building to maintaining to eventually extinguishing – it’s vital to be aware of your environment.

-This is especially true if you’re camping in an unofficial area or a semi-established campsite.
+This is especially true if you’re in an unofficial area or a semi-established campsite.
 In such a case, campfire safety includes digging a proper fire pit or finding other means of building your campfire.

 Even if you dig a proper fire pit, roots can burn and smolder.
 This creates a potential fire surface that can stretch several feet or yards away from where your campfire is located.